tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 While Tidebound has been doing the best against international opponents, Xtreme has been doing the best intra-regionally.
 One of the events not on my list is Asian Champions League and Xtreme won both of them over Yakutou and Tidebound.

+They also did qualify to Raleigh but were unable to field a roster that could attend, so Tidebound replaced them.

 **What would success look like?** The three Chinese teams not having to knock each other out of TI.

 <hr style="margin-bottom: 1.2em;">